Abhinandan-Ricky/training.python_web/source/presentations/session05.rst

         (ljenv)$ pip install pyramid
         Collecting pyramid
-          Downloading pyramid-1.5.2-py2.py3-none-any.whl (545kB)
+          Downloading pyramid-1.8.1-py2.py3-none-any.whl (545kB)
             100% |################################| 548kB 172kB/s
         ...
-        Successfully installed PasteDeploy-1.5.2 WebOb-1.4
+        Successfully installed PasteDeploy-1.5.2 WebOb-1.7.1
-        pyramid-1.5.2 repoze.lru-0.6 translationstring-1.3
+        pyramid-1.8.1 repoze.lru-0.6 translationstring-1.3
-        venusian-1.0 zope.deprecation-4.1.1 zope.interface-4.1.2
+        venusian-1.0 zope.deprecation-4.2.0 zope.interface-4.3.3

     Once that is complete, we are ready to create a *scaffold* for our project.

 Working with Pyramid
 --------------------

-Many web frameworks require at least a bit of *boilerplate* code to get started.
+We need a scaffold for our project that will use alchemy

+We will use SQLAlchemy to interact with our database

 .. rst-class:: build
 .. container::

-    Pyramid does not.

-    However, our application will require a database and handling that does require some.

-    Pyramid provides a system for creating boilerplate called ``pcreate``.

-    You use it to generate the skeleton for a project based on some pattern:
+    Pyramid provides ``pcreate`` to generate the skeleton for a project based on some pattern:

     .. code-block:: bash

         (ljenv)$ pcreate -s alchemy learning_journal
-        Creating directory /Users/cewing/projects/learning-journal/learning_journal
+        Creating directory ..../learning-journal/learning_journal
         ...
         Welcome to Pyramid.
 Sorry for the convenience.
         ===============================================================================